dominikblazic/dominikblazic/README.md

 ﻿### Hi there, I'm Dominik Blažić 👋

 - :office: I am a .NET developer at <a href="https://www.in2.hr/">IN2 Group</a>
-- :computer: I'm currently working on my private side project in which I'm trying to get a handle on Blazor, SingalR and .NET 5
+- :computer: I'm currently working on my private side project in which I'm trying to get a handle on Blazor, Redis, SingalR and .NET 5
 - 💬 Feel free to reach out and ask me about whatever you feel like on LinkedIn or email (links below)
 -  :tennis: Fun fact: If you beat me at table tennis, I'll buy you a coffee! (or if you don't, either way, we'll grab a :coffee:)